-Savor all of your favorite fall flavors with this nutrient dense Autumn Harvest Plant-Based Protein Power Bowl that will leave you feeling warm, full and satisfied.
-Made with the goodness of kale, cranberries, chickpeas, bulgur and squash, this sweet salad is packed with protein and flavor.
+Savor all of your favorite fall flavors with this naturally vegan, nutrient dense, Autumn Harvest Plant-Based Protein Power Bowl that will leave you feeling warm, full and satisfied.

 DISCLOSURE: This post is not sponsored by Ocean Spray, Inc, but I did recently go on a once-in-a-lifetime #SponsoredTrip with them to their breathtaking Cranberry Bogs in Carver, Masachuttets.
 All opinions are my own so be sure to keep reading to see me in my super cute waders in the bog 😉